revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

-# Applying concepts from Facure Chapter 2: Randomized Experiments and Stats Review
+# Randomized Experiments and Stats Review

-This notebook applies **Facure Chapter 2 concepts** to a real(ish) email campaign dataset.
+This notebook applies concepts from **Facure Chapter 2: Randomized Experiments & Stats review** to a real(ish) email campaign dataset.

 We assume three CSV files in the same folder: